 Royals host Atlanta Braves, look to stop home losing streak

-BOTTOM LINE: The Kansas City Royals are looking to break their four-game home skid with a win over the Atlanta Braves.
+BOTTOM LINE: The Kansas City Royals host the Atlanta Braves looking to stop a five-game home losing streak.

-Kansas City has a 1-7 record in home games and a 4-10 record overall.
-The Royals are 3-1 in games when they scored five or more runs.
+Kansas City has a 1-8 record at home and a 4-11 record overall.
+Royals pitchers have a collective 5.00 ERA, which ranks 10th in the AL.

-Atlanta is 10-4 overall and 6-1 in road games.
-The Braves have the fourth-ranked team batting average in the NL at .272.
+Atlanta has an 11-4 record overall and a 7-1 record on the road.
+The Braves are 9-0 in games when they out-hit their opponents.

 TOP PERFORMERS: